Stephan Streker’s The Enemy (L’ennemi) is an intriguing exploration of guilt and bias underneath the story of a politician and his dead wife.

 The Enemy is doing so much thematically, with a tight script, by Streker himself, and gorgeous cinematography from Léo Lefèvre.
 The end result is a really clever, layered piece of filmmaking, symbolic of the idea that we judge others based on our judgements of ourselves, but also just really engaging as a piece of (almost) fiction.

-The Enemy (L’ennemi) will be screened at the French Film Festival @ Home from Sunday 12 December, 2021: click here for more information and tickets, and here to read our other reviews from the French Film Festival.
+The Enemy (L’ennemi) will be screened at the French Film Festival @ Home from Sunday 12 December, 2021.